eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

 Bupropion are proportional to its plasma concentration.

 I suppose most doctors would prescribe the XL by default for this reason.
-In Australia, however, SR is the only version available, so I had to take 300mg twice daily.
+In Australia, however, SR is the only version available[^aus], so I had to take 300mg twice daily.
 This isn't great more sleep (more on this later) but 300mg is more effective than 150mg.

 # Effects

 Since starting Bupropion I've observed the following positive changes:

-1. **Anxiety:** it didn't eliminate anxiety, but it did reduce it by about 20%-30%.
+1. **Anxiety:** it didn't eliminate anxiety, but it did reduce it by about 20%.
 This is surprising, since for some people Bupropion has the opposite effect and makes them more anxious.

 1. **Intrusive Thoughts:** these were _vastly_ reduced, along with negative